-- Once you have your number, you create a custom greeting for the auto attendant, which will answer every call to your main line.
+Once you have your number, you create a custom greeting for the auto-attendant, which will answer every call to your main line.
 The automated system answers calls 24/7, so even if someone calls your business at an unusual hour, the call can be routed to the appropriate person or department's voicemail.

-- Calls can be routed anywhere you choose, even to multiple numbers at once.
+Calls can be routed anywhere you choose, even to multiple numbers at once.
 You can set different routing rules depending on caller, call time or any other criteria.
 No matter what number your clients are sent to, they will only ever see your business number, which protects your privacy and your employees'.

-- The standard features in every account include auto attendants, after-hours greeting, call blocking, call forwarding, call logs, call queues, call scheduling, call routing, call transfers, caller ID, call screening, call notifications, call scheduling, click-to-call, Do Not Disturb, hold music, and sequential and simultaneous rings.
+eVoice includes more than 40 features, most of which come standard with every account.
+These standard features include auto-attendants, an after-hours greeting, call blocking and forwarding, call logs, call queues, call scheduling, call routing, call transfers, caller ID and screening, call notifications, click-to-call, Do Not Disturb, hold music, and sequential and simultaneous rings.

-- There is a mobile app for iOS and Android devices.
-The app allows you to make and receive calls on your business line, read your voicemails, and change your call-forwarding settings.
+The premium features include business texting, call recording, video and web conferencing, international numbers, and vanity numbers.
+The mobile app, available on iOS and Android devices, allows you to make and receive calls on your business line, read your voicemails, and change your call-forwarding settings.

-Users have access to the eVoice customer support team 24/7.
+Most users have access to the eVoice customer support team 24/7.
 In addition, the eVoice website is filled with valuable resources, including user guides and FAQs.

 Editor's note: Looking for a business phone system?
 Click the Compare Quotes button below to have our sister site BuyerZone connect you with vendors that can help.